-This switch allows the operator to operate the ATV in either 2-wheel drive (rear wheels) or 4-wheel drive (all wheels).
-For normal riding on flat, dry, hard surfaces, 2-wheel drive should be sufficient.
-In situations of aggressive trail conditions, 4wheel drive would be the desired choice.
-To either engage or disengage the front wheels, move the switch to the 4WD position or to the 2WD position.
+This switch allows the operator to operate the ATV in either two-wheel drive (rear wheels) or four-wheel drive (all wheels).
+For normal riding on flat, dry, hard surfaces, two-wheel drive should be sufficient.
+In situations of aggressive trail conditions, four-wheel drive would be the desired choice.